 Before 1970, blood lead levels were considered elevated above 60 micrograms per deciliter.
 The surgeon general reduced that to 40 in 1970.
 The CDC reduced it to 30 in 1978; 25 in 1985; 10 in 1991; five in 2012; and 3.5 last year.

 "So we were really breaking new ground when we tested those children around the El Paso smelter and the Kellogg, Idaho, smelter and determined that children with no obvious symptoms had reduced IQs and slow reflexes," Landrigan said.

 Lanphear said it was difficult for researchers to come to grips with the fact that they had all been exposed to dangerous levels of lead when they were children.

-Lisa avoids wearing jewelry the toddler might put in her mouth and doesn’t visit older or recently renovated homes that could be lead hazards.
+Lisa avoids wearing jewelry her toddler might put in her mouth and doesn't visit older or recently renovated homes that could contain lead hazards.

 Other parents are often shocked when Pascoe tells them about her son's lead poisoning.

 "Some people probably think kind of like I did initially.
 Like, 'Oh well, that will never happen to me,'" she said.
 "Well that happened to my son and we weren't thinking it could happen to him at all."

 She warns other families, especially in older houses, to get a home lead assessment.